a-hamdi/GPU/README.md

 Today, I implemented a fused Linear transformation and Softmax cross-entropy loss computation in pure CUDA C++.
 The kernel performs matrix multiplication followed by Softmax activation and loss computation in a single pass to optimize memory efficiency and minimize redundant data transfers.

+## Day 75:
+### Files: `contrastive_loss.cu`
+Today, I implemented the Contrastive Loss function in pure CUDA C++ with both forward and backward passes.
+The forward kernel computes the loss for each sample pair by calculating the Euclidean distance between feature vectors and applying the margin-based formulation, while the backward kernel computes gradients for the inputs.
+A complete main function is provided to initialize data, launch the kernels, and retrieve sample loss values for verification.

 ---

 ### Future challenges: